rsundar/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Stay in Touch!

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> Stay in Touch! is a social media app built with Ruby on Rails.
+Users can send friendship invitations to other users, create, like and comment posts.

 ![screenshot](./docs/stay_in_touch.png)